DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: Two Approaches to DC Matrix-Valued Functions

 \section{Two Approaches to DC Matrix-Valued Functions}

-Denote by $\mathbb{S}^{\ell}$ the space of all real symmetric matrices of order $\ell \in \mathbb{N}$, and let $\preceq$ be the L\"{o}ewner partial order on $\mathbb{S}^{\ell}$, i.e. $A \preceq B$ for some matrices $A, B \in \mathbb{S}^{\ell}$ iff the matrix $B - A$ is positive semidefinite.
-Nonlinear semidefinite optimization is concerned with problems of optimizing functions subject to constraints of the form $F(x) \preceq 0$, where $F \colon \mathbb{R}^d \to \mathbb{S}^{\ell}$ is a given nonlinear mapping.
-To extend the main ideas and results of DC optimization to the case of nonlinear semidefinite programming problems, first one must introduce a suitable definition of a DC matrix-valued function $F$.
+Denote by $\mathbb{S}^{\ell}$ the space of all real symmetric matrices of order $\ell \in \mathbb{N}$, and let $\preceq$ be the L\"{o}ewner partial order on $\mathbb{S}^{\ell}$, i.e. $A \preceq B$ for some matrices $A, B \in \mathbb{S}^{\ell}$ if and only if the matrix $B - A$ is positive semidefinite.
+Nonlinear semidefinite optimization is concerned with problems of minimizing functions subject to constraints of the form $F(x) \preceq 0$, where $F \colon \mathbb{R}^d \to \mathbb{S}^{\ell}$ is a given nonlinear mapping.
+To extend the main ideas and results of DC optimization to the case of nonlinear semidefinite programming problems, first one must introduce a suitable definition of a DC matrix-valued mapping $F$.
 There are two possible approaches to this definition: order-theoretic and componentwise.
 Let us discuss and compare these approaches.

 Recall that the matrix-valued function $F$ is called \textit{convex} (see, e.g. \cite[Sect.~5.3.2]{BonnansShapiro} and \cite[Sect.~3.6.2]{BoydVandenberghe}), if